fsharp/fsharp.github.io/_posts/2016-09-26-fsharp-rfc-process.md

 This post briefy mentions [the F# Language and Core Library RFC Process](https://github.com/fsharp/fslang-design/blob/master/README.md), one of the activities of the FSSF Core Engineering Group.

-Since 2015, development of the F# Language and Core Library has been using an RFC process.
+Since 2015, development of the F# Language and Core Library has been using an RFC (request for comments) process.

 1. Use [F# Language Suggestions](https://github.com/fsharp/fslang-suggestions/) to submit ideas, vote on them and discuss them.